-A reliable LMS is crucial for the success of your staff training process.
+A reliable LMS along with professionally developed custom eLearning solutions is crucial for the success of your staff training process.
 And it can be a daunting task trying to determine which learning or course management system (LMS/CMS) you want to use for your organization.
 There are many products on the market, and you can’t easily take most of them for a test drive.
-To help ease your selection, here is a comparison of two of the top LMSs on the market – Moodle and Blackboard Learn.
+To help ease your selection, here is a comparison chart of two of the top LMS systems on the market – Moodle and Blackboard Learn.
+At eLearning Company, Inc. we often get to use both of these systems.
 While both systems have many more features to offer than what’s presented here, we focused this article on those LMS features that are more important to our clients.

 Which LMS is right for you?

 The following comparison chart ranks key features of the LMSs with a rating scale from 0 (not available) to 3 (excellent).
 Keep in mind that both Moodle and Blackboard are highly customizable depending on your institution type and needs, so there’s no “one size fits all” solution.